 The other issue is the story doesn’t age well, especially in these days of women being seen as more than sex objects.
-Even for the 1960’s, a lot of what’s shown here comes off a misogynistic.
-I know Gene Roddenberry tried to be progressive with a female First Officer in the original pilot, and had Nichelle Nichols in a prominent role on the bridge of the Enterprise, but Mudd’s Women seems to take a few steps backwards in that arena.
+Even for the 1960s, a lot of what’s shown here comes off as misogynistic.
+I know Gene Roddenberry tried to be progressive with a female First Officer in the original pilot and had Nichelle Nichols in a prominent role on the bridge of the Enterprise, but Mudd’s Women seems to take a few steps backward in that arena.
 These women are being transported strictly to “find husbands” and don’t seem to care who they are, they just want to cook and clean for someone and the men just want a sex partner. it could almost be called “the story of the first incels.”

-However Mudd’s Women is a lot of fun if you can put aside those feelings.
+Mudd’s Women is a lot of fun if you can put aside those feelings.
 There’s no need for earlier knowledge of the characters or the setting, it’s just a fun episode to watch.
-The plot-holes are excusable for all but the most picky fan.
+The plot holes are excusable for all but the pickiest fan.